 Today, most commercialized technology to directly detect bacteria requires complicated chemistry and/or advanced optics.
 SBT Instruments offers a new affordable approach, where bacteria are measured with no sample pretreatment, no incubation time, and no advanced user interaction.
 This is accomplished by using an electrically based flow cytometry technology referred to as impedance flow cytometry.
 The electrical detection principle revolves around measuring the impedance in a small microfluidic flow cell, which enables us to detect bacteria immediately.

 The concept of impedance flow cytometry in industry usage is novel.
 The concept is best explained by dividing it up in its three main components; cytometry, flow, and impedance.
 Cytometry is the science of measuring characteristics of cells including bacteria cells.
 Flow cytometry is the science of measuring characteristics of cells in a flow.
 Impedance flow cytometry involves measuring the characteristics of cells in a flow using impedance measurements.
 Most are familiar with the concept of electrical resistance, and impedance can be described as a more complex form of electrical resistance.

-The working principle behind impedance flow cytometry is simple.
-A liquid sample is continuously injected into a microfluidic channel with integrated electrodes over which a multi-frequency voltage signal is applied.
-Bacteria and particles transition across the electrodes which results in a change in impedance.
-The impedance change for bacteria is uniquely different compared to other non-organic particles, and it is therefore possible to provide a very accurate estimate of both the bacteria and particle count in the sample in real-time.
-The working principle detects all bacteria species in the liquid sample, as every bacteria will result in a corresponding impedance change when they enter the system.
-The unit of measurement for BactoBox is therefore total bacteria count per milliliter (bacteria/ml).
+The working principle in SBT Instruments' product range involves circulating a liquid through a microfluidic flow cell with integrated electrodes.
+Bacteria, and other particles, flow across the electrodes, which results in a change in impedance between the electrodes.
+The impedance change for bacteria is uniquely different compared to other non-organic particles, and it is therefore possible to provide an almost immediate estimate of the bacteria in the sample.
+The working principle detects all bacteria species in the sample provided they have an intact cell membrane.
+Bacteria with destroyed cell membranes are not counted as bacteria.
+The unit of measurement is therefore membrane intact bacteria per milliliter (MIC/ml).